iron0012/SaleAskingPriceRatioPredictor/README.md

 2. The accuracy improves to 0.134 if the *basic features* of the property are included in the model.
 (Basic features are : zip code, home size (sq. ft.), number of bedrooms, number of bathrooms, asking price.)
 3. The accuracy of a model with only the *basic features* is 0.124.

 This means the tokenized agents’ descriptions by themselves can explain 10.3% of the variance in the predictions.
-While this score may seem low at first glance, it is not surprising because the price ratio is determined by many factors which are only partly or not-at-all captured by the agents' descriptions, such as the economy, the buyers' state of mind and finances.
-Also, the San Francisco Bay Area market is one that is skewed toward optimism, so it is extra challenging to distinguish the sentiments of the agent.
-At what our study shows that the agents' descriptions has some predictive values for the price ratio.
+While this score may seem low at first glance, it is not surprising because the price ratio is determined by many factors which are only partly or not at captured by the agents' descriptions at all.
+These factors include the economy and the buyers' state of mind and finances.
+Also, the San Francisco Bay Area market is heavily skewed toward optimism, so it is extra challenging to distinguish the sentiments of the agent.
+Our study shows that the agents' descriptions have some predictive values for the price ratio.
 Further work in the future should focus on an area where the housing market is less skewed (i.e., where the average price ratio ~ 1).

 Analysis
 ========